nicolafan/image-captioning-cnn-rnn/README.md

 ```
 python src/models/evaluate_model.py
 ```
-to compute the BLEU-1 and BLEU-4 scores for the model on the Flickr8k test or val set (specify the `--mode` option).
+to compute the BLEU-1 and BLEU-4 scores for the model on the Flickr8k test or val set (specify the `--model_filename` and `--mode` option).

 ## Project Organization